boompig/passzero/README.md

 * create virtualenv from requirements.txt
 * create self-signed certificate for SSL, place it at root of PassZero
 * `foreman start local`

+## Deploying

+* run `make` to generate new build ID so caches are invalidated for old CSS and JS resources
+* deploy to server